iter8-tools/docs/docs/user-guide/progressive-release/extension.md

   strategy: blue-green
 EOF
 ```

+## Contribute your extensions

+Please consider [contributing](../../contributing.md) any extensions to Iter8 by submitting a pull request.

 <!--
 At the time of writing, this was tested locally as follows.
 These may not be minimal requirements.